samanbarghi/uThreads/README.md

 # Usage

+Include "uThreads/uThreads.h" in your source file.
 Link your program with uThreads library (-luThreads).
 You can find examples under `test` directory.
 Perform `make test` to compile them and the binary will be created under bin directory.